Hike at a Glance

 The forest and its surroundings also have several fantastic trails that can be explored on a bicycle or on foot.
 The Fig Tree walk, which is a 780m long circuit, is one of the most popular, but be sure to wear closed shoes because of the stinging nettle.
 Little Yabba Circuit is 1.5km return, and Piccabeen circuit is 3.5km return.

-Looking for hikes and trails in Imbil State Forest or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Imbil State Forest?
+Try these trails with a similar difficulty grade.

 Suggest an edit